-Intangible assets with finite lives are comprised of patents and licenses for developed technology, that are amortized on a straight-line basis over their expected useful lives, which is their contractual term or estimated useful life.
+Intangible assets with finite lives are comprised of patents and licenses for developed technology, which are amortized on a straight-line basis over their expected useful lives, which is their contractual term or estimated useful life.
 Patents consist of filing and legal fees incurred, which are initially recorded at cost.
-Intangible assets are tested for impairment based on undiscounted cash flows and, if impaired, are written down to fair value based on discounted cash flows.

-Impairment of Long-lived Assets
+Impairment of Long-lived Assets and Definite-lived intangibles